- Tourism is a vital contributor to New Zealand’s economic and social wellbeing, generating wealth and support jobs in communities around the country.

 - Tourism is New Zealand's biggest export industry, contributing 20.7% of New Zealand's foreign exchange earnings.

-- 332,322 people are directly and indirectly employed in tourism in New Zealand - better than 1 in 8 jobs.
+- 399,150 people are directly and indirectly employed in tourism in New Zealand - 14.5% of the total number of people employed in New Zealand.